Slepton pair production at next-to-leading power: Threshold resummation at leading and next-to-leading power

 Threshold resummation relies on the factorization and exponentiation properties of QCD in Mellin space.
 Firstly, amplitudes and cross-sections for a variety of different processes are known to factorize to products of hard and soft effects.\footnote{See, e.g., Ref.~\cite{Collins:1989gx} for a comprehensive review.} Secondly, in the threshold limit, the soft factor exponentiates in terms of Feynman diagrams called \emph{webs}~\cite{Gatheral:1983cz,Frenkel:1984pz}, allowing for these effects to be resummed to all orders in the strong coupling.

 Here, we briefly review and summarize the methods for performing this resummation for Drell-Yan like processes in the leading-power (LP) approximation, before outlining how the procedure is generalized to the next-to-leading power (NLP) case.
-For consistency, we restrict ourselves to resumming leading-power terms up to NLL, and next-to-leading power terms up to LL, as these are the terms that appear at NLO.
+Since we are using resummation mainly as a means to stabilize our fixed-order calculations, we restrict ourselves to resumming leading-power terms up to NLL, and next-to-leading power terms up to LL, as these contain terms that appear at NLO.
 Higher logarithmic terms would first appear in the NNLO fixed-order calculation, which currently has not been performed for slepton pair production.